-I’ve spent nearly 20 years traveling internationally visiting with pros in their studios, reviewing their process and getting them started on the right foot with modern workflow procedures.
+I’ve spent over 20 years traveling internationally visiting with pros in their studios, reviewing their process and getting them started on the right foot with modern workflow procedures.
 Choosing software, training, calibrating equipment, lighting implementation, paper choice, print presentation, image critique and setting up one’s work environment are all a part of this process.

 Smart workflows allow people to spend more time making images and less time at the computer.
 I encourage image-makers to reduce their dependency on Photoshop and rely more heavily on (more…)

 I think it’s important to show your work to your peers and get feedback, especially when it’s new work you’re experimenting with.
 In this spirit, I thought I’d share a few night portraits I’ve been experimenting with.

 At this year’s Night Photography Festival in Mono Lake, CA, I had a blast teaching an advanced class and making images side-by-side with so many people.
 But it was all the guest speakers, instructors and fantastic night photographers all in one place that was so unique about this gathering.
 Lance and I reserved Bodie State Park for two nights instead of one this year so that our group of 40+ could have ample time exploring and making images in the king of all ghost towns.
 Despite having this exceptional nighttime access to such an extraordinary place, I felt compelled to make portraits of the photographers themselves instead of the ghost town.